+The Middle School behavioral philosophy aligns with our DAA Behavior for Learning policy.
 The Middle School believes that all students should have the opportunity to develop to their fullest potential.
 We believe our school must guide students as they become progressively more self-disciplined, responsible learners, cooperative and able to work independently.